Preparing For Eventual Entry into a Graduate Program in the Mathematical Sciences

 Graduate studies in applied mathematics

-If you are interested in applied mathematics, it is still recommended that you take the comprehensive option.
+If you are interested in a PhD in applied mathematics, it is still recommended that you take the comprehensive emphasis.
 You may prefer to select the differential equations sequence (MATH 454 and MATH 456) rather than the abstract algebra sequence.
-You could also choose some of the other mathematics options, but it is important that you take the analysis courses (at least MATH 425A and MATH 424) and a second course in linear algebra (MATH 413).
+You could also choose some of the other mathematics options, but it is important that you take the analysis courses (at least MATH 425A and MATH 424) and a second course in linear algebra (MATH 424).

 Graduate studies in biomathematics